New Television Film about The Queen Has an Insider Source

 For more information on the docu-drama or on The Queen’s reaction, please visit this thread.Filed under British Royals

-Tagged Documentary, Elizabeth II, Royal Household & Staff, Television.
+Tagged Documentary, Elizabeth II of the United Kingdom, Royal Household & Staff, Television.